ZetaTwo/zetatwocom/_posts/software/2022-01-07-simpler-unpickle-payloads-with-walrus.md

         print(f'An error occurred while processing data: {e}')
 {% endhighlight %}

-Let's pretend that we do not get any stdout data from the unpickling and that not outbound connections are allowed so a reverse shell won't do.
+Let's pretend that we do not get any stdout data from the unpickling and that no outbound connections are allowed so a reverse shell won't do.
 Note that the unpickled object needs to have a `.process()`method which returns something which we can call `.decode()` on which in turn should return a string.
 We can then use the following code to craft such a payload:

 {% highlight python %}
 #!/usr/bin/env python3